-On the demand side of the equation, the global nuclear energy industry continues robust growth, with 70 new reactors connected to the grid from 2014 through April of 2024 with another 59 reactors under construction.
-So far in 2024, four new reactors have been connected to the grid, and one reactor has been permanently shut down (Source: International Atomic Energy Association Power Reactor Information System - May 28, 2024).
-Total nuclear generating capacity for the world's 440 operable reactors as of May 7, 2024 stands at 396 GWe (Source: World Nuclear Association).
-At the 2023 United Nations Climate Change Conference (COP28), 22 countries, including the United States, Canada, France, Japan, and the United Kingdom signed a declaration to triple nuclear energy by 2050, further supporting additional growth for the nuclear industry and uranium demand.
+On the demand side, the global nuclear energy industry continues robust growth, with 68 new reactors connected to the grid in 2015 through March of 2025, with another 61 reactors under construction.
+In 2024, six new reactors were connected to the grid and four reactors were permanently shut down (Source: International Atomic Energy Association Power Reactor Information System - May 19, 2025).
+Total nuclear generating capacity for the world's 439 operable reactors as of July 11, 2025, stands at 398 GW (Source: World Nuclear Association).
+In November 2024, at the United Nations Climate Change Conference (COP29), six more countries joined the pledge to triple their nuclear capacity by 2050, bringing the total to 31 countries, further supporting additional growth for the nuclear industry and uranium demand.
+In addition, over 150 nuclear industry companies, 14 of the world's largest banks like Citibank, Morgan Stanley and Goldman Sachs, and more recently, 15 large energy users such as Microsoft, Amazon and Google have all pledged to support this goal in their investments and commercial activities.